 The use of lotteries in the charter school sector creates a "natural experiment," mimicking the random assignment used in RCTs and empowering researchers to rigorously evaluate the causal impact of charter schools on student outcomes.
 We expect winners and losers of charter school lotteries to be the same, on average, in terms of observable and unobservable characteristics at baseline because of the random nature of the lottery.
-Therefore, any differences in outcomes between these groups later on must be the result of enrollment in charter schools.
+Therefore, any differences in outcomes between these groups later on must be the result of differences in enrollment rates in charter schools between lottery winners and losers.

-3.2 Lotteries in practice
+Lotteries in practice

-Charter schools use lotteries to allocate available seats when they are "oversubscribed," i.e., when more students apply than there are spots available.
-If a student loses the lottery and does not receive a charter school offer, she may be placed on a waitlist to receive an offer later if a seat becomes available.
+Charter schools use lotteries to allocate available seats when they are "oversubscribed," i.e., when more students apply than there are spots available.3 If a student loses the lottery and does not receive a charter school offer, she may be placed on a waitlist to receive an offer later if a seat becomes available.
 Because families can apply to multiple schools, it is common for seats to open up.
 Many charter schools run their own lotteries, though some districts have centralized assignment systems or common applications.
 Such systems allow families to submit a single list of rank-ordered school preferences to a central office instead of applying to individual schools, increasing efficiency and fairness.
 School seats are allocated in a manner that reflects student preferences and school priorities (e.g., keeping siblings in the same school) using an algorithm (e.g., the deferred acceptance algorithm).

-3.3 Estimating causal charter effects
+Estimating causal charter effects

-Researchers leverage charter lotteries to estimate the causal impact of charter attendance by comparing the outcomes of students who received a charter offer with those who did not.
-Not all students who receive an offer actually end up enrolling in a charter school, so researchers adjust these comparisons to account for such situations.
+Researchers leverage charter lotteries to estimate the causal impact of charter attendance by comparing the outcomes of students who received an offer to enroll in a charter school with those who did not.
+Not all students who receive an offer eventually enroll in a charter school, so researchers adjust the winner vs. loser comparison to account for such situations.
 The most common method to do this comparison and adjustment uses an instrumental variables framework known as two-stage least squares (2SLS).